Equipping Africa’s science that solves Africa’s developmental challenges

 • Maintain confidentiality and protect whistleblowers

-Use the form below to report any incidents of sexual exploitation, abuse, harassment, or child abuse.
+Use this confidential form to report any incidents of sexual exploitation, abuse, harassment, or child abuse.
 All reports are treated with strict confidentiality.

 Safeguarding Officer: Mrs. Lizzy Onyenweaku (ASFI Director of HR and Financial Matters)